 - Learning ecosystem: Create immersive, accessible platforms that allow employees to learn anytime and anywhere.

-- Skill assessments: Use reliable assessment tools to evaluate existing skill levels and track progress.
+- Skill assessments: Use reliable skills assessment tools to evaluate existing skill levels and track progress.

 - Learning and development: Research emerging technologies and design a curriculum that reflects industry trends.